 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-Alterations noted at the time of our inspection include alterations to the scullery and the enlargement of the bathroom as well the installation of replacement double glazing.
+Alterations noted at the time of our inspection include the relocation of the kitchen and the installation of replacement double glazing.

-We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.
+We are unaware of any adverse planning proposals affecting the subjects although this should be confirmed by obtaining a Property Enquiry Certificate.-